Italy vs. Greece Golden Visa: Which Option is best for you in 2026?

 Italy Golden Visa Investment Options 2026

 The Italian Golden Visa is a capital-based program.
 Unlike Greece, it does not offer residency through the purchase of residential property.
-Instead, the program is structured to bring liquid capital into the Italian economy through four approved investment routes
+Instead, the program is structured to bring liquid capital into the Italian economy through four approved investment routes:

-• €250,000 – Innovative Startup: Invest in a government-approved Italian startup focused on innovation and growth
+• €250,000 – Innovative startup: Invest in a government-approved Italian startup focused on innovation and growth

-• €500,000 – Italian Company (S.R.L.): Invest in shares of an established Italian limited company
+• €500,000 – Italian company (S.R.L.): Invest in shares of an established Italian limited company

-• €2,000,000 – Government Bonds: Purchase Italian government bonds for a secure, low-risk option
+• €2,000,000 – Government bonds: Purchase Italian government bonds for a secure, low-risk option

-• €1,000,000 – Philanthropic Donation: Make a donation to a public-interest project (e.g. culture, education, research).
+• €1,000,000 – Philanthropic donation: Donate to a public-interest project (e.g. culture, education, research).

 Greece vs Italy Golden Visa Fees and Costs